MrClappy/MinerDashboards/WORKLOG.md

 2. Open the API port on the miner's firewall.

     The process for this will be dependant on the operating system the miner runs on.

 3. Install Core Temp on miners.

     Core Temp will be used to monitor the CPU temperature of the miner.
 This will only work on Windows.

 4. Enable global shared memory & run on startup in Core Temp on miners.

     In Core Temp GUI:
     Options > Settings > General (Enable Start Core Temp with Windows) Options > Settings > Advanced (Enable SNMP)

 5. Install CoreTempTelegraf on miners.

     CoreTempTelegraf will be used to query the CPU temperature from Core Temp in a way that can be written to a database.
     The executable can be found in the references section of this document.

 6. Install Telegraf on miners.

     Telegraf will be used to write the CPU temperature to the InfluxDB.

-7. Configure Telegraf to write CoreTempTelegraf metrics to InfluxDB database.
+7. Configure Telegraf to write to InfluxDB database.

     In the telegraf.conf file, locate the InfluxDB output section under Output Plugins and set:
     - urls = the IP address and port number of the InfluxDB server
     - database = the name of the database created in Step 3 of Database Setup

 ```
 [[outputs.influxdb]]